 If you can afford to splurge on a weekend getaway, look no further than La Posta Vecchia in Ladispoli: one of the most exclusive escapes near Rome.
 Owned and adeptly manager by the Sciò family (who also own Il Pellicano in Tuscany and Mezzatorre in Ischia), this gorgeous villa encapsulates the essence of la dolce vita and is a favorite with jetsetters and in-the-know Romans.
 The bedrooms are elegantly furnished with historic works of art collected by John Paul Getty, who lived in the residence between 1960-75.
 La Posta Vecchia has a lovely beach club, luminous indoor pool and patio restaurant which are all open to external guests upon reservation.

-You could say Ostia is Rome’s “infamous” beach resort due to its historic crime and alleged pollution, thought its proximity to town makes it a great escape from the city.
+You could call Ostia an “infamous” beach resort due to its historic crime and alleged pollution, thought its proximity to Rome makes it a great escape from the city.
 Located at the mouth of the Tiber River, the ancient city of Ostia was a thriving harbor whose ruins you can still visit today at the Ostia Antica archeological park (a great alternative to Pompeii if you don’t want to make the trip south).
 The modern city of Ostia was developed during Mussolini’s Fascist rule and features rationalist architecture, along with members-only beach clubs and some designated free beach areas.
 In town, the Pontile di Ostia jetty is popular for taking a passeggiata and locals line up at Krapfen Paglia for freshly baked donuts filled with chocolate or cream.
 Le Chat has excellent artisanal gelato and Osteria Toscanelli is lovely for an al fresco lunch.
 In the evenings, La Drogheria is a popular wine bar & pub and RIZcafè by the port is a chic place for dinner or aperitivo with a view of the yachts.
 Further south in town, La Vecchia Pineta is a seaside white tablecloth restaurant with an upscale crowd.

 Romans complain Ostia’s water isn’t the cleanest but it’s extremely convenient: you can use your ATAC bus ticket to catch the Roma-Lido train at Porta San Paolo train station (attached to the Piramide metro station).
 For a better vibe and more alternative crowd, head further down to the Cancelli for a laid-back atmosphere, sand dunes and themed beaches, including a dog beach (Gate 1), LGBT-friendly & nudist beach (Gate 4).
 Bud Beach at Cancello 8 is a favorite.

-If I had to rank my go-to beaches near Rome, Santa Marinella would be first and Anzio would be a close second.
+If I had to personally rank the best beaches near Rome, Santa Marinella would be first and Anzio would be a close second.
 The water here is lovely, the city is bustling and the crowd is primarily local: Anzio is a medium-sized city and many residents live here year-round.
 There are multiple beaches and coves in the vicinity: my favorite spot to lay out is a stretch of free beach right in front of the Grotte di Nerone, ancient ruins of Emperor Nero’s seaside palace that dates back to 1 AD.
 For a glass of wine and artisanal nibbles, don’t miss Enoteca del Gatto.
 Da Alceste, Romolo al Porto and Fraschetta del Mare are all popular fish restaurants and Gelateria Treccioni has great artisanal gelato.

 A real hidden gem on Lazio‘s coast, Torre Astura is a fairytale beach that is somewhat of a trek from Rome but worth visiting if you have an adventurous spirit.
 You can only arrive by car and you’ll need to trek 20-30 minutes to reach the beach which is set within a sprawling nature reserve, but once you reach the shore you’ll be rewarded by gorgeous views of the medieval Torre Astura castle.
 The current structure was built by the noble Colonna family and dates back to the 15th century, though a previous castle was built here in the 1200s upon ruins of an ancient Roman villa.
 Be sure to bring your own food and drinks because there’s nothing but a pine forest around.